Notice any suspicious stains on your sheets recently?

 3. Bed Bug Shells

-Exoskeletons are also shed by bed bugs as they mature.
+The 2nd are exoskeletons which are shed by bed bugs as they mature.
 These shed skins are translucent and yellowish-brown in color.

 Because they have the same shape as a bed bug, it can be hard to tell at a glance if you’re looking at a shell or a live bed bug.